bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 -------------

-Noisy Student [5_] is a semi-supervised approach to training a model that is useful even when you have abundant lableled data.
+Noisy Student [5_] is a semi-supervised approach to training a model that is useful even when you have abundant labelled data.
 This work is in the context of images where they show its efficacy on ImageNet and related benchmarks.
-The setup requires both labelled data and unlabeled data with a relatively simple algorithm (with some subtlety) and the following steps:
+The setup requires both labelled data and unlabelled data with a relatively simple algorithm (with some subtlety) and the following steps:

 1. Train teacher model :math:`M^t` with labelled images using a standard cross entropy loss.
 2. Use the :math:`M^t` (current teacher) to generate pseudo labels for the unlabelled data (**filter and balance dataset as required**)
-3. Learn a student model :math:`M^(t+1)` with **equal or larger** capacity on the labeled and unlabeled data with added **noise**.
+3. Learn a student model :math:`M^{t+1}` with **equal or larger** capacity on the labeled and unlabelled data with added **noise**.
 4. Increment :math:`t` (make the current student the new teacher) and **repeat** steps 2-3 as needed.

 A few unintuitive points emphasized in bold.
 First, the student model uses a equal or larger model.
-This is different from other student/teacher context where one is trying to distill the model knowledge into the smaller model.
+This is different from other student/teacher paradigms where one is trying to distill the model knowledge into the smaller model.
 Here we're not trying to distill, we're trying to boost performance so we want a bigger model so it can learn from the bigger combined dataset.
 This seems to